What do you get when you blend horror, YA, and an author who knows how to twists a reader’s expectations?

 One hell of a thrill ride is what you get.

 !!!
 If you read ahead, there will be spoilers, so if you haven’t already read the entire book, please click away and go read it ASAP!
 If you don’t care about spoilers, then I want to reiterate: this book is amazing, and you don’t want to miss out on all the twists and turns.
-Please read the book first and come back afterward for the discussion. !!!
+Please read the book first and come back afterward for the discussion.
+Also, if you’re squeamish…well, there is violence, so be warned. !!!

 Nita doesn’t murder supernatural beings and sell their body parts on the internet—her mother does that.
 Nita just dissects the bodies after they’ve been “acquired.”
 But when her mom brings home a live specimen, Nita decides she wants out — dissecting living people is a step too far.